-To date, the men's team has a league-high 26 SEC Championships, while the ladies' team has a league leading 11 titles to their credit.
-The men's team won the NCAA Championships in 1999 and 2005.
-The ladies captured their one NCAA Championship in 2001.
+To date, the Men’s Golf team has a league-high 26 SEC Championships, while the Women’s Golf team has a league leading 11 titles to their credit.
+The men’s team won the NCAA Championships in 1999 and 2005.
+The women’s team captured their NCAA Championship in 2001.
 For a more detailed history of both programs, please use the links below:

 In May 2006, Love Golf Design of St. Simons Island came in and renovated the green complexes and added 21 new tees to both lengthen and shorten the golf course to improve playability among all abilities of golfers.
 The new championship Bulldog Tees stretched the course to almost 7,300 yards and provided the best collegiate and professional golfers with a very stern test.
 The golf course reopened in December 2006 to rave reviews.

 The UGA Golf Course has received numerous accolades during its 50+ years of existence.
 It is a fixture in Golfweek Magazine’s collegiate golf course rankings, coming in at #14 in 2019.
 In the state of Georgia, the UGA Golf Course is ranked as the 6th best public golf course to play by Golfweek Magazine.
 GolfAdivsor.com, which is more focused on customer reviews, ranked the UGA Golf Course as the #1 course in Georgia and the 12th best course in the nation to play according to data collected in 2017.